pikepdf/pikepdf/docs/topics/attachments.rst

 .. ipython::

-    In [1]: from pikepdf import Pdf, AttachedFileSpec
+    In [1]: from pikepdf import Pdf, AttachedFileSpec, Name, Dictionary, Array

     In [1]: from pathlib import Path